-All RT students must show proof of an annual influenza shot/flu prior to beginning clinical rotations.
+All RT students must show proof of an annual influenza shot/flu prior to beginning clinical placements.
 Students can receive a flu shot at the University Student Health Center.
+When obtaining a flu shot be sure to inquire that the shot is for the current flu season, most often available after Sept.
+1st.
 If a student chooses not to obtain a flu shot they may be required by the agency to wear a medical mask during their scheduled shifts.

 • Upload the proof of vaccination to the appropriate section on your personal CastleBranch account.
+The students name and coverage date must appear on the card or verification document.